enpepolicy/cv-exporter/memory-bank/activeContext.md

 - It effectively uses Vue.js for dynamic content and `cvs.json` for data management.
 - The export functionalities (PDF/Image) are key features.
 - The use of import maps is a modern approach for managing modules without a build step in simpler projects.
-- There's a minor inconsistency in code comments versus implementation regarding data sourcing that should be addressed for clarity.
+- The previously noted inconsistency in `index.html` comments regarding data sourcing has been verified as resolved in the current file version.